 - For the Evulz: This might be the meanest cartoon Warner Brothers ever made.
 Anyone who watches the Looney Tunes canon will observe tons and tons of Comedic Sociopathy.
 However, the victims of this are almost always people who somehow have it coming.
-Elmer and Yosemite Sam are trying to kill Bugs, while the Coyote, the Tasmanian Devil, and Sylvester are trying to eat their victims.
+Elmer and Yosemite Sam are trying to kill Bugs, while Wile E. Coyote, the Tasmanian Devil, and Sylvester are trying to eat their prey.
 "Canned Feud" is different in that at no time does Sylvester try and eat the mouse.
-All he wants to do is eat cat food while his master and mistress are away.
-The mouse, for his part, withholds the can opener For the Evulz.
+All he wants to do is be able to eat while his master and mistress are away.
+The mouse, for his part, deliberately withholds the can opener from Slyvester.
 And if that weren't enough, the mouse tortures Sylvester, repeatedly dangling the can opener in front of him only to devise elaborate traps.
 The cartoon ends with Sylvester having finally obtained the can opener—only to find that the mouse has padlocked the cupboard.
 Sylvester is apparently doomed to starve to death.

 - Harmless Electrocution: Luckily for Sylvester, as the mouse tricks him into making an electrical short that burns off all of his hair.

 - Karma Houdini: The mouse avoids any backlash from Sylvester and when he finally gets the can opener, he improvises and padlocks the cupboard.